swapniltake1/university-api/README.md

 ## Features

-- CRUD operations for students, departments, and courses
+- CRUD operations for students, departments, and courses.
-- RESTful API for interacting with the system
+- RESTful API for interacting with the system.
-- Easy-to-use Spring Boot application structure
+- Easy-to-use Spring Boot application structure.
-- Integration with H2 in-memory database
+- Integration with H2 in-memory database & MySQL Database.

 ## Getting Started